udacity/pdsnd_github/README.md

 Git-Hub Project of Giada Sartori

 ### Description
-Analysis of the Bikeshare data of three cities in the United States
+Analysis of the Bikeshare data of three cities in the United States, which are Chicago, New York City and Washington

 ### Files used
 Bikeshare_GiadaSartori_3